|Team||Period of Play

 Neither the Los Angeles Buccaneers nor the Los Angeles Wildcats from 1926 ever actually played any games in Los Angeles.
-Both teams were road teams (the Buccaneers played out of Chicago and the Wildcats out of Moline, Illinois) but were named for Los Angeles in order to showcase football talent from California and west coast colleges.
-According to historian Michael McCambridge in his 2005 book "America's game: the epic story of how pro football captured a nation," the Buccaneers did actually want to play in their namesake city, but could not do so because the Los Angeles Coliseum Commission at the time allowed no professional games in its stadium.
+Both teams were road teams (the Buccaneers played out of Chicago and the Wildcats out of Moline, Illinois).
+The teams were named for Los Angeles in order to showcase football talent from California and west coast colleges.
+According to historian Michael McCambridge, in his 2005 book "America's Game: The Epic Story of How Pro Football Captured a Nation," the Buccaneers actually did want to play in their namesake city, but were unable to do so because the Los Angeles Coliseum Commission, at the time, would not allow professional games in its stadium.